markokosir/store3binarysearchtree/README.md

 Note: All the code is written in pure C programming language, however header file conio.h is inlcuded in this program(windows.h is also included for rendering reasons), which is not part of ANSI C standard.

-Tested - Windows XP
-Compiled - Microsoft Visual Studio 2005
+Tested/Compiled - Windows XP/Microsoft Visual Studio 2005

-Upgrade log:
--ported to MVS 2010  (18.9.2010)

 <!--![screenshot](https://github.com/markokosir/store3binarysearchtree/blob/master/readmeScreenshot.JPG)-->